Tenant model

 Multi-tenant index

-If you want 2 different Solr search indexations, you need 2 tenant definitions in your tenants.json
+If you want 2 different Solr search indexations, you need 2 organisation definitions in your tenants.json

 file, following the above example.